Nottingham Forest F.C.: Crest and colours

 Nottingham Forest have worn red since the club's foundation in 1865.
 At the meeting in the Clinton Arms which established Nottingham Forest as a football club, the committee also passed a resolution that the team colours should be 'Garibaldi red'.
 This decision was made in honour of Giuseppe Garibaldi, the Italian patriot who was the leader of the redshirts volunteers.
 At this time, clubs identified themselves more by their headgear than their shirts and a dozen red caps with tassels were duly purchased, making Forest the first club to 'officially' wear red, a colour that has since been adopted by a significant number of others.
 Forest's kit is the reason behind Arsenal's choice of red, the club having donated a full set of red kits to Arsenal following their foundation (as Woolwich Arsenal) in 1886.
 Forest's tour of South America in 1905 inspired Argentine club Independiente to adopt red as their club colour, after club's President Arístides Langone described the tourists as looking like diablos rojos ("red devils"), which would become Independiente's nickname.

 The first club crest used by Forest was the city arms of Nottingham, which was first used on kits in 1947.
 The current club badge was introduced in 1974, following a competition in 1973 to design a new badge.
-The winning design was by Trent Polytechnic graphic design lecturer David Lewis.
+The winning design was by Trent Polytechnic (now Nottingham Trent University) graphic design lecturer David Lewis.
 The logo has been incorrectly reported as being the brainchild of manager Brian Clough.
 However, he did not arrive at the club until the following year.
 Forest have two stars above the club badge to commemorate its European Cup victories in 1979 and 1980.